 What to expect

-- Microbiologists often work as part of a small team on projects.
-They are also usually responsible for managing their own workload.
+- You'll often work as part of a small team on projects and will usually be responsible for managing your own workload.

 - Contract and temporary work is available at graduate and technician level within a number of sectors.

 - Research work can provide more variety than that of routine identification or monitoring, which may be more structured.

 - You may need to travel during the day for meetings or on-site visits.
 You may also travel throughout the UK and abroad to attend conferences and take part in collaborative research.

 You'll need a good honours degree in a relevant subject to become a microbiologist.
 Relevant degrees include:

 - biology (specialising in microbiology).